 PHYS 473 Dr. Connolly Optics 3 credits (Prerequisites: PHYS 270, MATH 341 or PHYS 350) An introduction to the principles of geometrical, physical and quantum optics.
 Topics to be covered include ray and wave optics, superposition, diffraction, interference, polarization, Fourier methods, and coherence theory.
 Practical devices such as photodetectors and light sources will also be discussed.
-3-hour lecture.
+Three hours lecture.

-PHYS 474 Dr. Fahey Acoustics 3 credits
+PHYS 474 Acoustics Dr. Fahey 3 credits